Converting 0.32 to a Fraction: A complete walkthrough

 Converting Repeating Decimals to Fractions

 Converting repeating decimals to fractions is a slightly more advanced process, but it follows similar principles.
+That said, this method is beyond the scope of this specific guide focused on terminating decimals like 0.
 It involves setting up an equation and solving for the unknown fraction.
-This method is beyond the scope of this specific guide focused on terminating decimals like 0.32.
+32 Which is the point..

 Practical Applications of Decimal to Fraction Conversion